GCPartner/adk_workshop/README.md

     GOOGLE_MAPS_API_KEY="YOUR_ACTUAL_API_KEY"
     EOF
     ```
-4. Copy and paste the updated command to Cloud Shell Terminal to run it and write a **.env** file which will provide authentication details for this agent directory.
+4. Copy and paste the updated command to run it and write a **.env** file which will provide authentication details for this agent directory.
 5. Copy the `.env` file to the other agent directory you will use in this lab by running the following command:

     ```bash